 In 2014, the brand went through a visual refresh, featuring a new look for packaging and fresh names for many of their coffee blends.
 The project was overseen by in-house designer Katie Parland, whose work encompasses a series of limited-release seasonal and holiday blend offerings from Counter Culture.
-Their latest, dubbed Line Drawing, makes for an undeniably nice package.

 As told to Sprudge by Nathan Brown.

 When did the packaging for Line Drawing debut?

 We'd been interested in trying out a box package for a while and finally did with our 2013 Holiday Coffee.
 For that project, we were lucky enough to work with McKinney—an advertising and branding agency in Durham that's done huge campaigns for major national brands.
 The 2013 Holiday Coffee was very well received.